What is B2B event marketing and why you should still consider it

 Lunch And Learn

-The goal here is not to present a sales pitch but more on providing value and insight on the industry, covering a specific topic.
+The goal here is not to present a sales pitch but to provide value and insight on the industry, covering a specific topic.

-Those who attend lunch and learn events have the goal of learning about solutions for common problems in the industry.
-So if you’re hosting this kind of event, research well for a prevailing concern in the targeted industry so invitees will be motivated to attend.
+Those who attend Lunch and Learn events have the goal of learning about solutions to common problems in the industry.
+So, if you’re hosting this kind of event, research well to identify a prevailing concern in the targeted sector, so that invitees will be motivated to attend.

-You can provide a 15-minute presentation about the solutions for the problem followed by a question and answer or an open forum where other brands can also offer their suggested solutions or ask about additional related concerns on the topic.
+You can provide a 15-minute presentation about the solutions for the problem, followed by a question-and-answer session or an open forum where other brands can also offer their suggested solutions or ask about additional related concerns on the topic.

-Say you’re a digital marketing brand presenting the concern on the ever-evolving SEO space, a good solution to present is to gain access to constantly updated SEO training courses or working with a tried and tested SEO agency to keep up to speed with recent advancements.
+If you’re a digital marketing brand concerned about the ever-evolving SEO space, a good solution is to gain access to constantly updated SEO training courses or work with a tried and tested SEO agency to stay up to speed with recent advancements.

-It’s also recommended to invite previous and current clients who benefitted well from your service as a solution to a business concern.
-As many say: “happy customers are more convincing than the best salespeople”.
+It’s also recommended to invite previous and current clients who benefited well from your service as a solution to a business concern.
+As many say, “happy customers are more convincing than the best salespeople”.

 VIP Dinners